Amazon ElastiCache Cache Design - Choosing Between Redis and Memcached with Caching Strategies

 Criteria for Choosing Between Redis and Memcached

 ElastiCache offers two engines, Redis and Memcached, delivering microsecond latency and handling millions of requests per second.
-Redis supports data persistence (AOF, RDB snapshots), read replicas, automatic failover, Pub/Sub messaging, and advanced data structures such as Sorted Sets and HyperLogLog.
-Beyond caching, Redis can serve as a session store, leaderboard, real-time ranking system, and message broker.
-Memcached features a multi-threaded architecture specialized for simple key-value caching.
+Redis operates on a single-threaded event loop model and provides rich data structures including Strings, Hashes, Lists, Sets, Sorted Sets, Streams, and HyperLogLog.
+It supports data persistence (AOF, RDB snapshots), read replicas, automatic failover, and Pub/Sub messaging, making it suitable not only for caching but also for session stores, leaderboards, real-time rankings, and message brokers.
+Memcached features a multi-threaded architecture specialized for simple key-value caching with easy horizontal scaling through node additions.
 It is well-suited for scenarios where data persistence and replication are unnecessary and you simply want to cache database query results.
 For new projects, Redis is the predominant choice due to its rich feature set and operational flexibility.

 Designing Caching Strategies